 For example, at an approach velocity of 5.6 km relative to Mars, a navigation error of 3 km is roughly equivalent to a time-of-flight error of 500 msec.
 The requirement for SCLK-SCET accuracy was set at 40 msec.
 This is less than 10% of the ground-based navigation uncertainty, so it is a small contributor to landing accuracy.
 (The actual SCLK-SCET error turned out to be ~.4 msec., exceeding the requirement by a factor of 100.)

-The calibration process: The SCLK-SCET calibration process is illustrated in Error!
-Reference source not found..
-MSL Telemetry is controlled by the Multi-Mission Space Avionics Platform Telemetry InterFace board, or MTIF.
+The calibration process: MSL Telemetry is controlled by the Multi-Mission Space Avionics Platform Telemetry InterFace board, or MTIF.
 The MTIF transmits CCSDS-standard telemetry transfer frames to the X-Band radio – the Small Deep-Space Transponder (SDST).
 Each transfer frame includes a Virtual Channel Frame Counter (VCFC) – a monotonically increasing counter of transfer frames transmitted.
 The MTIF board also contains the Spacecraft Clock (SCLK), a 48-bit counter which is counted down from an oscillator with a nominal frequency of 33 MHz.
 The actual frequency of this oscillator is calibrated as part of the SCLK-SCET process.

 On command, the MTIF saves the value of the SCLK register when the first bit of a particular downlink frame is transmitted.
 The RCE Flight Software assembles this SCLK time, and the corresponding VCFC counter into a Time Correlation packet that is put into telemetry.